 - Having a history of peptic ulcers or upper gastrointestinal bleeding

 - Having other serious ailments, such as congestive heart failure

 - Using other medications, such as the anticoagulant warfarin (Coumadin), corticosteroids, or the osteoporosis drug alendronate (Fosamax)

 - Abusing alcohol

 - Being infected with H. pylori

 Peptic ulcers are always suspected in patients with persistent dyspepsia (bloating, belching, and abdominal pain).
-Symptoms of dyspepsia occur in 20 - 25% of people who live in industrialized nations, but only about 15 - 25% of those with dyspepsia actually have ulcers.
+Symptoms of dyspepsia occur in 20 to 25% of people who live in industrialized nations, but only about 15 to 25% of those with dyspepsia actually have ulcers.
 It takes several steps to accurately diagnose ulcers.

 Medical and Family History

 The doctor will ask for a thorough report of a patient's dyspepsia, as well as: